franckies/mywebsite/content/about/index.md

 on Microsoft Azure, I work with my team to build scalable and secure cloud, multi cloud and hybrid infrastructures for our customers.
-Within my team, I’m particularly focused on designing and implementing infrastructures based on Docker containers and Kubernetes clusters, using the DevOps approach enabled by IaaC (ARM, Terraform) and  the paradigm of serverless development.
+Within my team, I’m particularly focused on designing and implementing infrastructures based on Docker containers and Kubernetes clusters, using the DevOps approach enabled by IaC (ARM, Terraform) and  the paradigm of serverless development.

 I completed my Master's degree in 2020 at Politecnico di Milano.
 My research thesis was supervised by Prof. Sergio M.
 Savaresi and covered a practical implementation of Augmented Reality in the automotive field using Head Mounted Displays.